Skilled Immigration

 Benefits of Working in Japan

-- Stable Jobs & Good Pay: Secure roles with competitive salaries.
+- Stable Jobs & Good Pay: Secure jobs with competitive salaries across many industries.

-- Quality Lifestyle: Access to healthcare, education, and transport.
+- Quality Lifestyle: Access to good healthcare, reliable public transport, and quality education.

-- Tax Benefits: India–Japan tax treaty ensures fair taxation.
+- Tax Benefits: The India–Japan tax treaty helps prevent double taxation.

-- Global Mobility: Japanese passport offers access to 190+ countries visa-free.
+- Global Mobility: Japanese passport holders have visa-free or visa-on-arrival access to 190+ countries.

 | Particulars | SSW (ii) | HSP | E/SH/IS |